-The Tea Room is coming up in just couple of weeks, and the Tea Room Committee is working to fill volunteer slots and stock the gift shop, so they would be very grateful to know your volunteer and donation plans.
-Visit our website, stphilipschurchsc.org/volunteers-tea-room, or scan the QR code at right to sign up or get in touch.
+The Tea Room is coming up in just a couple of weeks, and the Tea Room Committee is working to fill volunteer slots and stock the gift shop!
+Visit our website, saintphilips.church/volunteers-tea-room, or scan the QR code at right to sign up or get gift shop information.

-Other upcoming events: Visit stphilipschurchsc.org/events to see everything coming up in the next few weeks, including the Lowcountry Fellowship of Christian Athletes banquet, Saturday Serves, Prayer as Worship workshop, and St. Philip's Cinco Carnival.
+Other upcoming events: Visit saintphilips.church/events to see everything coming up in the life of the parish, including our April Saturday Serve (April 26) and the Lowcountry Fellowship of Christian Athletes banquet (April 28).